 Great Ocean Road

 The Great Ocean Road is Australian National Heritage listed and is one of Australia's most famous touring routes.
 The scenic drive is approximately 250 kilometres (155 miles) in length and showcases world class surf breaks such as Bells Beach as well as other natural wonders such as the Twelve Apostles (pictured), pristine rainforests and national parks.
 The Great Ocean Road is one of the Australian landmarks that we think should be on everyone's list of things to do in Australia.
+It truly is spectacular!

 The Great Ocean Road was built by returned soldiers between 1919 and 1932 and was dedicated to those soldiers who made the ultimate sacrifice during World War I. Construction of the Great Ocean Road may have been finished earlier, however in 1924 the steamboat Casino hit a reef and became stranded near Cape Patton.
 The Casino was forced to abandon over 150 tons of bottled and kegged beer, Christmas puddings and tobacco.
 Legend has it that the returned soldiers constructing the road obtained the cargo and indulged in an unscheduled good time for over a week before starting work again!